The repayments on many loans and car finance are too high to be manageable so people get deeper into debt trying to repay them.

 - but don’t risk a payment arrangement for car finance or a logbook loan – one would put your car at risk.

-Other details to add if you want
+Other details you can add

 The template above is fine, you don’t have to add a lot more details.